Vibes (film): Production

 The movie was described as "Romancing the Ghostbusters in the Temple of Doom."
 It was originally meant to star Lauper and Dan Aykroyd.

 Lauper said, "I've wanted to do a movie for a long time, but I didn't want to do a typical airhead version of what Hollywood thinks a woman is-and I didn't want to do an ultra-serious La Femme! film either.
 The character I play in this film, Sylvia, is the kind of girl who's very conscious of her appearance and always wants to look good, but unfortunately her favorite color is leopard skin.
 She's definitely kooky, but she's different from my pop persona."

 Aykroyd met with Lauper and decided he did not want to do the film.
 Columbia Pictures stood by Lauper and Jeff Goldblum replaced Aykroyd.
 Filming started in April 1987 in Ecuador.
-After three weeks the unit transferred to Los Angeles for the rest of the shoot over nine weeks.
+After three weeks, the unit transferred to Los Angeles for the rest of the shoot over nine weeks.

-"Acting and performing music come from the same place, but each requires a slightly different technique," said Lauper "To play Sylvia, I had to learn to tone everything down.
+"Acting and performing music come from the same place, but each requires a slightly different technique," said Lauper.
+"To play Sylvia, I had to learn to tone everything down.
 I'm used to things being exaggerated and larger than life-you know, the eyes going back and forth-because those things work in a big concert hall.
 To perform for a movie camera, you have to be capable of a certain stillness.
 That's something I've learned here that I enjoy very much."

 Reception

 Vibes was panned by critics.
-On Rotten Tomatoes it has an approval rating of 13% based on 23 reviews.
+On Rotten Tomatoes, it has an approval rating of 13% based on 23 reviews.

-Roger Ebert gave the film 1 out of 4 and wrote: "Movies like Vibes appear and disappear like fireflies in the dog days of summer.
+Roger Ebert gave the film 1 out of 4 stars and wrote: "Movies like Vibes appear and disappear like fireflies in the dog days of summer.
 Nobody seems to have made them, nobody sees them, nobody remembers them."

 Washington Post film critic Rita Kempley's negative reaction to the film caused her to question Ron Howard's judgement for involving himself with the production, writing "Ron Howard must have been in a trance when he agreed to back the project."